openpv-platform/meta-openview_s/docs/RCD%2DSDK-Development.md

 # RCD SDK Design

 ## Meeting notes between Allison, Doug, and Jordan (12/29/2021)
 We had a brainstorming session on exactly what the sdk/developer experience should look like for the RCD platform.
 Specifically, what the layer between the kernel/distro and the application code should look like.
+It was continually mentioned that Jake Pratt and his team are leading the R&D effort for this facet of the project and we'll need to bring them into the fold immediately following the holiday break.

 ### Key Questions